 - ¼ cup heavy cream (use more or less until you get desired consistency)

 - 1 tsp vanilla bean paste

-- Prepare Dough: In large mixer bowl, combine 1½ cups flour, yeast, sugar and salt; mix well.
-In saucepan, heat milk, water and butter (or shortening) until warm (120-130°F; butter does not need to melt).
+- Prepare Dough: In large mixing bowl, combine 1½ cups flour, yeast, sugar and salt; mix well.
+In saucepan or microwave-safe dish, heat milk, water and butter (or shortening) until warm (120-130°F; butter does not need to melt).
 Add to flour mixture.
 Add egg.
 Blend at low speed until moistened; beat 3 minutes at medium speed.
 By hand, gradually stir in enough remaining flour to make a soft dough.
 Knead on floured surface until smooth and elastic, 5 to 8 minutes.
 Place dough in lightly oiled bowl and turn to grease top.
 Cover; let rise until dough tests ripe.